fernandozamoraj/benefits_calc/README.md

 ### The Benefits Calculator Front End

 The second project is a react application.
 That project is located in /benefits_calc/src/pbc-client/.
-Since this project is node application, you will need to install node in order to update it and run it.
+Since this project is a node application, you will need to install node in order to update it and run it.

 The react application has a dependency on the MVC .Net project.